Blog Layout

 Grids are an important tool used by the Social Security Administration (SSA) to determine disability benefits eligibility

-What are the Grids?
+What Are the Grids?

 How Age and Education Impact the Grids